zietzm/abo_covid/manuscript.md

 |O-negative    |ABO+Rh        |1.034 |0.548 - 1.93    |1.000   |
 |O-positive    |ABO+Rh        |0.790 |0.642 - 0.971   |**0.024**   |

 Table: Summary of one-vs-rest analysis for a comparison of COV+ vs COV- individuals.
 Each test compares the listed blood group to all other blood groups (combined) between the COV+ and COV- individuals.
+OR means odds ratio (COV+ vs COV-), and the 95% CI is a confidence interval on the OR.
 P-values computed using Fisher's exact test. {#tbl:pos_neg_fisher}

 ### Meta-analysis